 When it comes to the safety of you and your family, learning what can cause a potential accident is the best way to prevent something bad from happening.
 Carbon monoxide is an incredibly dangerous gas, killing approximately 500 people in the United States every year.
 Fighting an odorless and colorless gas might seem impossible, but knowing how you can prevent leaks is the first step to protecting your home.

-If you are concerned you might be dealing with a carbon monoxide leak in your home - call right away for an inspection.
+If you are concerned you might be dealing with a carbon monoxide leak in your home - contact us right away for an inspection.

 Can Air Conditioners Produce Carbon Monoxide?